NSS contests

 NSS Gerard K. O’Neill Space Settlement Contest

-This annual contest is for all students at up to 12th grade from anywhere in the world.
+This annual contest is for all students at up to 12th grade (Ages 11-18) from anywhere in the world.
+The contest goal is to design a free-orbiting space settlement anywhere in our solar system.
 Individuals, small teams of two to five, and large teams of six to twelve are judged separately.
 The contest was originally run by NASA Ames Research Center from 1994-2018, jointly sponsored by NSS for several years, and is now run exclusively by NSS.
 Several thousand students take part each year.

-This competition will award three monetary prizes for business plans that advance space settlement in our lifetime.
+The Rothblatt competition challenges entrants to create a business plan that advances space settlement in our lifetime.
 This competition is not for merely an idea or a proposal, but for a complete preliminary business plan that outlines your vision and demonstrates its potential as a prosperous business endeavor.
 Prizes are: $16,000 for first place, $10,000 for second place, and $6,000 for third place.
-Three winning teams will be invited to ISDC 2024 (isdc2024.nss.org) in Los Angeles, CA on May 23-26, 2024 at the Sheraton Gateway Hotel at LAX.
-The Rothblatt Competition will pay the travel and hotel expenses for one person representing each of the three winning teams to attend ISDC 2024 to give a presentation and judges attending the presentations will then decide the 1st, 2nd, and 3rd place teams.
+Three winning teams will be invited to the NSS’s International Space Development Conference ®(ISDC) (isdc.nss.org).
+The Rothblatt Competition will pay the travel and hotel expenses for one person representing each of the three winning teams to attend ISDC to give a presentation and judges attending the presentations will then decide the 1st, 2nd, and 3rd place teams.

 International Space Settlement Design Competition